WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 - **ALB can balance** between **different ports**.
 This is done by **specifying listeners rules**

 * ALB/NLB enable you to create **self-healing architecture**.
 If you are using **ALB/NLB + ASG combo** your application becomes `self-healing` meaning that if one instance fails it gets replaced and such.

+- **ALB can authenticate users using Cognito with social providers**

 #### Monitoring